barrettlabecoevogeno/hz_jeb/raw_data/README.md

 Mallet, J. 1986.
 Hybrid zones of Heliconius butterflies in Panama and the stability and movement of warning colour clines.
 Heredity 56:191–202.

 The `forest cover` folder is empty.
 It should contain the `.tif` files containing the data on NDVI, deltaNDVI, and forest cover loss, but they are too large (1.6 Gb) to host on GitHub.
+The files can be obtained from the Dryad digital repository for this paper (doi:10.5061/dryad.c157v0v).
 See the supplemental material for information on where to download the forest cover data and information on the processing steps we took to generate the files we analyzed.